Master of Supply Chain and Logistics Management

 Details

-This program prepares you to manage the creation and implementation of efficient and sustainable strategies over the logistics life cycle across the entire supply chain.
+This master's degree prepares you to manage the creation and implementation of efficient and sustainable strategies over the logistics life cycle across the entire supply chain.

-You will gain invaluable insights from leading industry organisations, spanning from primary production to manufacturing, shipping, distribution and retail and master a range of strategic management competencies to advance your career in business and government organisations locally, nationally and internationally.
+You will gain invaluable insights from highly experienced faculty members and leading industry organisations, spanning primary production, manufacturing, shipping, distribution and retail, and master a range of strategic management competencies to advance your career in business and government organisations locally, nationally and internationally.

 RMIT offers a variety of learning and teaching approaches including lectures, class and group discussions, problem-based seminars, project work on-site case investigations.
-In addition, you will have access to online and digital resources such as lecture notes, assessment tools, discussion boards and podcasts through myRMIT.
+In addition, you will have access to online and digital resources such as lecture notes, assessment tools, discussion boards and podcasts.

-You can expect to learn alongside recent graduates and current practitioners from Australia and overseas.
-This diversity provides opportunities to form dynamic study groups and establish networks beyond the classroom that will benefit you throughout your career.
+You can expect to learn alongside recent graduates and current practitioners from Australia and overseas, providing opportunities to form dynamic study groups and establish networks beyond the classroom that will benefit you throughout your career.

 Ongoing assessment throughout the semester includes examinations, essays, reports, presentations, group projects, research projects, quizzes and tests, blog journals and practical assignments.